 In The Mythical Man Month, Fred Brooks pointed out that adding people to a late project makes it later.
 It’s a useful observation, but the reasoning behind it is the important part.
 Brooks realized that number of communication paths in a team grows as the square of number of team members.
 Each time an additional person is added, potentially N-1 new relationships form — that can be costly.
-Worse, the cost of adding a team member grows each time we had one.
+Worse, the cost of adding new team members grows each time we add one.
 The costs accelerate.

 Outside of software development, we can see how communication costs can grow excessively as N grows large.
 It’s often quicker to reach consensus with smaller groups of people than with larger groups of people.
 Three people deciding where to go for dinner usually takes far less time than thirty people deciding.
 This is the Universal Scalability Law in a social context.
 It’s also why smaller teams tend to be better.
 Amazon’s two-pizza team model is a good example of advice that aligns with these insights.

-We can see this in social systems too.
+We can see this tendency in social systems too.
 Adding a person to a team gives the team the benefit of new skills, new perspectives, and another set of hands.
 But, when you add a person you have one more person to coordinate with.
 As N grows, you slow down.
 Then, you start to think about splitting the team.
 Even if you don’t consciously split teams, they tend to divide internally on an ad-hoc basis.
-In the social sciences, these subgroups are called cliques.
+In the sociology, these subgroups are called cliques.
+Dunbar’s Number is another example of the same tension of connection at the organizational level.

 There’s a tension that grows as the number of pieces in a system grows if the pieces can connect.
 This doesn’t put an absolute bound on the number of pieces but it does increase costs as systems grow.
 At a certain point, the costs outweigh the benefits.
 In economics, this is Ronald Coase’s transaction cost theory of the firm.
 In software, it’s why we modularize.
 The 7 plus or minus two

 of our working memory is an area of reduced cost.
 The N things that can fit in your mind at once can be connected in N2 ways at low cost.
-As N grows, you wish for functions, classes and services to bound the scope of what you need to be aware of.
-Dunbar’s Number is another example of the same tension of connection at the organizational level.
+As N grows, you wish for functions, classes and services to bound the scope of what you need to be aware of while you do localized work.
+The generic term for this is modularity.

 All of these tensions can be modeled as functions of the costs of edges in a graph.
 When the costs are zero and the benefits of connection are positive, N becomes N2 very quickly.
 As costs grow, systems break apart.
 They federate or form local hubs, creating the structure that we see.